michaelhollender/Deploying-EC2-Instance-in-AWS-Using-Terraform/README.md

 # Deploying-EC2-Instance-in-AWS-Using-Terraform

+1. First clone this repo:

    We will want to check that all files were created.
 I need to run the “ls” command since I am working on a Fedora Linux VM.

 Code: ls